ac-tuwien/MHLib.jl/README.md

 Moreover, the main file provides:
 - `git_version()`:
     Function returning the abbreviated git version string of the current project.
 It is good practice to write this information also to a file wit log-information of an optimization run in order to be able to later possibly reproduce results with the same program version.

-- `settings`:
-    Global dictionary with settings that can be defined independently per Julia-file (module) in a distributed way.
-    Values for these parameters can be provided as program arguments when calling Julia or in configuration files.
+# Configuration/Parametrization

+*Remark:* Earlier MHLib versions relied heavily on an extensible `settings` mechanism for various configuration parameters that corresponded to a global dictionary that is compiled from command line arguments provided when starting Julia.
+With version 0.3.0, `MHLib` replaced this mechanism by classical keyword arguments with default values in functions or constructors of structs.
+Partly, they are stored in separate `...Config` structs, partly directly in the respective structs representing certain metaheuristics.
+In applications using `MHLib`, we also do not recommended to make use of such a global variable-based configuration parameter dictionary approach and/or the heavy use of Julia command line arguments (`ARGS`) anymore.
-    **Important remark/recommendation**: While earlier MHLib versions relied heavily on this mechanism, it is not recommended to make (much) use of `settings` anymore, as typically in Julia development, one better does not restart/call the whole Julia framework independently for each optimization run.
-During the development, it is much more efficient to use [Revise](https://github.com/timholy/Revise.jl) to automatically update the code in a continuously running Julia REPL session and to call individual optimization runs/tests from therein.
-Also when performing larger tests over many optimization runs in a batched fashion on a cluster, better aggregate multiple runs - in particular when each run is relatively short - into fewer Julia processes to avoid/reduce Julia startup overhead.
+Typically in Julia development, one better does not restart/call the whole Julia framework independently for each optimization/test run.
+It is usually much more efficient to use [Revise](https://github.com/timholy/Revise.jl) to automatically update the code in a continuously running Julia REPL session and to call individual optimization runs/tests from therein - directly with the keyword arguments to be used.

-Further files (modules):
+Also when performing larger tests over many optimization runs in a batched fashion, it is often much simpler to do this directly in Julia instead of using a shell script that calls Julia many times.
+This partly also holds when using a compute cluster: better aggregate multiple runs - in particular when each run is relatively short - into fewer Julia processes to avoid/reduce Julia startup overhead.

+Thus, for the various configuration parameters of the divers metaheuristics realized in `MHLib`, see the respective functions and structs doc-strings.

+# Files (Modules):

 - `Schedulers`, type `Scheduler`:
     A an abstract framework for single trajectory metaheuristics that rely on iteratively